 Fort Ticonderoga’s “Fort Fever Series” features programs led by Fort Ticonderoga museum staff once a month January through April 2017.
-Each program takes place on Sunday afternoon at 2:00.
-Check in at the Deborah Clarke Mars Education Center at Fort Ticonderoga.
-The cost is $10 per person and payable at the door; members of Fort Ticonderoga are admitted at no cost.
+The lecture series will be held on Sunday afternoons at 2:00 p.m. in the Mars Education Center.
+Tickets are $10 per person and can be purchased at the door; Fort Ticonderoga Members are admitted free of cost.

 2017 Fort Fever Series Schedule